viniciusfer01/hubbi-challenge/README.md

+# This is a challenge for a job application @Hubbi

+## The challenge

+Create a simple React application that fetches data from an API and displays it.
+The application should have the following features:

+- A list of items fetched from the API
+- Tailwind CSS for styling
+- Authentication using JWT
+- Access to the Ships API should be restricted to authenticated users

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.